NateEaton/mind-pwa/README.md

 ## Future Enhancements (Potential Ideas)

+*   Pop-up description of foods and serving sizes for each food group.
 *   Data export/import to sync between devices; possibly more automated sync in later updates.
 *   UI/UX refinements and potentially more visual charts/graphs.
 *   Ability to customize food groups and target servings via a settings interface.